Net Zero – how tax incentives can help your business reach its goals

 Businesses making expenditures on certain allowable items between 1 April 2021 and 31 March 2023 can claim first-year tax relief at 130%.
 In addition to this, a 50% relief is also available for certain other assets.

-With super deduction, a company spending £100,000 on new qualifying equipment and machinery will be able to deduct £130,000 from taxable profits, saving on its corporation tax bill.
+A company spending £100,000 on new qualifying equipment and machinery will be able to deduct £130,000 from taxable profits with super deduction capital allowances, saving on its corporation tax bill.

 A wide range of items are eligible for super deduction.
-Items that than be claimed against the 130% or 50% rate that that assist a business in reaching its sustainability goals include:
+Items that can be claimed against the 130% or 50% rate that assist a business through reaching its sustainability goals include:

 Many of these initiatives will also provide businesses with cost savings in reduced costs and increased efficiency.

-Research and Development Tax Credit (R&D) for Net Zero projects
+Research and Development Tax Credits (R&D) for net zero strategy projects

-R&D tax credits are a tax incentive to encourage companies to innovate and grow.
+R&D tax credits have positive effects on businesses due to the tax incentives.
 A common misconception is that R&D tax relief is only available for science and technology companies.
-You may not think of sustainability or Net Zero when you consider R&D.
+You may not think of sustainability or net zero when you consider R&D.

 There are a wide range of industries who can benefits from R&D tax credits for sustainability projects.
 To qualify, a business must: